 Want to give your students a chance to lift their self-esteem and self-confidence?
 Our certified facilitators will put them in safety gear and send them over 40 feet in the air on one of our High Ropes Challenges.
-Whether on our Climbing Wall, Zip Line or Alpine Tower, students will stretch their comfort zones up in the air!
+Whether on our Climbing Wall, Zip Line, Alpine Tower, Giant Swing, Charlie Chaplin or Stationary Log Traverse, students will stretch their comfort zones up in the air!
 These are "challenge by choice" activities where each student individually chooses his or her own level of participation.

 Note: Your school will choose 2 of our High Ropes Challenges and students will have the opportunity to participate in at least one of the chosen challenges during their class session.
 There is an additional fee of \$8 per student for this activity.